 *The lesson fees are non-refundable.
 If a student needs to cancel a lesson, they must do so by providing us with at least 24 hours notice.
 Any notifications under 24 hours notice will result in the student forfeiting the lesson fee.

 Professional Training for Concert, Competition, Entrance Exam for the Conservatory.
 Hisako taught numerous prize winners and piano teachers.
 She can teach all periode of the music -renaissance, baroque, classic, romantic, modern and contemporary.
 For the high quality interpretation training.
-Individual Lessons at your place.
+This program takes place at your place.

 *Please note that fees vary depending on your location.
+Extra travel cost will be added for the locations which takes more than 10 minutes travel.
 The lesson fees are non-refundable.
 If a student needs to cancel a lesson, they must do so by providing us with at least 24 hours notice.
 Any notifications under 24 hours notice will result in the student forfeiting the lesson fee.

 Founder’s Notes No Upper Age Limit